Regional climate risk assessment from climate models using probabilistic machine learning: : methodology and implementation details

 The super-resolution stage is trained \emph{independently of the debiasing stage}, using perfectly time-aligned ERA5 data samples at the input (1.5-degree, daily) and output (0.25-degree, bi-hourly) resolutions.

-Training is conducted on continuous 3-day periods randomly selected in the training range.
-Spatially, the model super-resolves a rectangular patch of fixed size, spanning 60$^\circ$ in longitude and 30$^\circ$ in latitude.
-Consistent with the debiasing step, data from 1960–2000 is used for training, 2001–2010 for evaluation, and 2011–2020 for testing.
+Training is conducted on continuous 7-day windows randomly selected in the training range, with each day beginning at 00:00 UTC.
+Spatially, the model super-resolves a rectangular patch of fixed size.
+Consistent with the debiasing step, data from 1960–1999 is used for training, 2000–2009 for evaluation, and 2010–2019 for testing.